ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 ### Application Configuration

-Create an `app.py` inside the application package.

-Defines a subclass of `AppConfig`
+The `apps.py` inside the application package defines `PollsConfig` class that is a subclass of `AppConfig`.

-Configure settings such as `name`, `verbose_name` in the configuration class.
+The generated default Configure settings assign `name` (the app name) and `default_auto_field` (the auto generated database primary key) in the configuration class.

-Then add the `polls` app to the `INSTALLED_APPS` in the `setting.py` file in the project's main package.

 ```python
 from django.apps import AppConfig